WEFUNK Radio: Website

 WEFUNK first began offering the show online via co-host Professor Groove's Funk website "The Groove Juicer" in 1999.
 The WEFUNK Radio website (wefunkradio.com) was launched in 2000 and is home to WEFUNK's radio stream, new episodes, and a comprehensive archive of episodes spanning back to 2001.

 Show Archives

 Since 1999, episodes of WEFUNK are recorded, cataloged and made available for online streaming.
 Each published show includes a playlist listing the songs that were played, including interviews and live freestyling sessions.
 The playlists are useful for fans of obscure funk because all song titles are easily accessible.

-Shows are not added to the archive in real time; the usual delay is around two or three weeks.

-Prior to 2002, the shows hosts were not always diligent with the note keeping process.
+Prior to 2002, the shows hosts were not always diligent with the note-keeping process.
 This led to a good number of shows in the archive for which either a limited playlist or no playlist was available.
 Johnathan James started the WEFUNK Playlist Project, which sifted through the shows to identify many of songs featured.
 Due in part to this collaborative effort, all shows are now complete with a playlist, with just a handful of songs still unidentified.